How to Determine What a Reasonable Settlement Would be for Your Car Accident, Work Injury or Other Personal Injury Case

 Past Medical Bills Related to Accident

-If the defendant’s insurance adjuster disputes some of your medical bills and argues that your treatment was not related to the accident, then the insurance adjuster will also likely offer to pay you less than fair value for your pain and suffering.
-For example, sometimes insurance adjusters will try to argue a personal injury victim’s medical treatment was related to a pre-existing condition, not the underlying accident.
+If the defendant’s insurance adjuster attempts to argue that your treatment was not related to the accident, then the insurance adjuster will likely offer to pay you less than fair value for your pain and suffering.
+For example, sometimes insurance adjusters will try to argue a personal injury victim’s medical treatment was related to a pre-existing condition, not the underlying automobile crash.

-Another tactic insurance adjusters sometimes use is to exaggerate any gaps or delays in your medical treatment to try and argue you weren’t really hurt or you suffered an unrelated injury during your gap in treatment that required you to seek additional treatment.
+Another tactic insurance adjusters sometimes use is to exaggerate any gaps or delays in your medical treatment and argue you weren’t really hurt.
+Or they may argue that you suffered an unrelated injury during your gap in treatment that required you to seek additional treatment.
 In either event, the insurance company may try to deny paying for any of your medical bills that were incurred after your delay in medical treatment.

 Past Lost Wages Related to Accident

 Your past lost wage claim is generally determined by how much income you lost because of the accident.
 Often, personal injury victims will use sick and/or vacation days if they need to miss work for medical treatment or because their doctor took them off work.
-However, under West Virginia law, you may still have a lost wage claim even if you used sick or vacation days and you technically didn’t lose income.
-This is because you lost your sick and/or vacation days, which have real value.
+Under West Virginia law, you may still have a lost wage claim even if you used sick or vacation days and you technically didn’t lose income.
+This is because the defendant’s negligence caused you to lose work benefits, which have real value.

 Some tactics insurance companies use to deny lost wage claims include the same as mentioned above.
 Specifically, insurance companies may try to argue that you missed work for some reason other than the accident.
 For example, if an insurance company tries to argue that some or all of your medical treatment was related to a pre-existing medical condition instead of the underlying accident, then they may also argue that any work you missed because of the treatment was not related to the accident.